jasonbot/identijingle/README.md

 Requirements
 ------------

 This thing runs on Python 3.
-There's a script to spin up a virtual environment.
+There's a script to spin up a virtual environment, `create-virtualenv.py`, and a script to install the necessary command-line utilities, `install-tools.sh`.
+This whole thing assumes an Ubuntu or equivalent Debianlike to work.